mnelson4/yet-another-related-posts-plugin/readme.txt

 = 4.1.2 =
 * Tested on Wordpress 3.8.
 * Added field boxes with API Key information to Domain page.
-* MyISAM check notice message was updated to better express what itb does and a feedback message was added in case the fulltext index creation fails.
+* MyISAM check notice message was updated to better express what it does and a feedback message was added in case the fulltext index creation fails.
 * Bugfix: MyISAM check overwrite was broken since 4.1.x release.
 * Bugfix: PHP title not defined warning when creating new cache entry.
 * Bugfix: Uninstall script now deletes options with empty, false or 0 values.